-During the course of a school year, there is always likelihood that our District will experience weather conditions that could warrant the need to delay the opening of schools, release schools earlier than scheduled or close schools altogether.
-Making a decision to alter the schedule or cancel school is a big decision that is not taken lightly, so we are taking this opportunity to share with you the precautions we take when we are faced with possibility of inclement weather.
+During the course of a school year, it is always likely that our District will experience weather conditions that could warrant the need to delay the opening of schools, release schools earlier than scheduled or close schools altogether.
+Making a decision to alter the schedule or cancel school is a big decision that is not taken lightly, so we are taking this opportunity to share with you the precautions we take when we are faced with the possibility of inclement weather.

 Who makes the decision to delay, release or close schools?

 The decision to alter or cancel the school day is made by a team of departmental administrators, led by the Superintendent of Schools.
 A team approach helps us to evaluate the impact of weather on our transportation fleet, school facilities, food services, as well as school-day and after-school activities.